Master of Arts in Criminal Justice

-Applicants to the master's program must hold a baccalaureate degree from an accredited four-year college or university, with a major or minor in criminal justice or a closely related discipline (acceptable fields outside criminal justice to be determined on a case-by-case basis by the Graduate Admissions Committee of the Department of Criminal Justice; additional coursework in criminological theory might be required of students from outside the field of criminal justice).
+Applicants to the Master of Arts program must hold a baccalaureate degree from an accredited four-year college or university, with a major or minor in criminal justice or a closely related discipline (acceptable fields outside criminal justice to be determined on a case-by-case basis by the Graduate Admissions Committee of the Department of Criminal Justice; additional coursework in criminological theory might be required of students from outside the field of criminal justice).

 For both the thesis and nonthesis tracks, 33 credits are required.
 For thesis students, this includes six credits of CRJ 797 (Thesis).
 Nonthesis students also receive two credits of CRJ 795 (Comprehensive Exam) in addition to the 33 credits.
 Students complete both required and elective courses.
 At least one three-credit elective class must be an in-person class (i.e., not independent study) with a CRJ or SRJS prefix.
 For more detailed information on courses, please review the course catalog.

 There are six required courses.
 One is a research methods course.
 Generally, this will be SRJS 725, which is a research methods course designed specifically for students in the School of Social Research and Justice Studies (e.g., criminal justice, sociology, communications).
 However, advisors might allow substitution of research methods based on the student's interests, abilities and career goals.
 Another course is a statistics class to be selected by the student and his or her advisor, based on the student's interests, abilities and career goals.
 The other four required courses are:

 3 credits (Taught by Professor Matthew Leone)